 In this approach, the low-level modules are tested first, together and individually.
-All the bottom level modules are integrated which includes, functions and procedures and everything are coupled and tested.
-This helps in testing the higher level modules, as it forms a base for it.
-This procedure is repeated to all of the modules from the bottom level to the top level module are tested thoroughly.
-In simple terms, testing begins, from the inner and the most bottommost modules and gradually heads up.
-Now as stated in the diagram, the help of a driver is taken while doing so.
-So what is a Driver and how does it help?
-As the flow suggests, the top level modules cannot be integrated into the system until and unless bottom level module testing is done and coupled.
-So the driver here helps in coupling the bottom level and top-level modules and works as a medium or in a technical term as a call function.
+All the bottom-level modules are integrated which includes, functions and procedures, and everything is coupled and tested.
+This helps in testing the higher-level modules, as it forms a base for them.
+This procedure is repeated to all of the modules from the bottom level to the top-level module is tested thoroughly.
+In simple terms, testing begins from the inner and the most bottommost modules and gradually heads up.
+Now, as stated in the diagram, the help of a driver is taken while doing so.
+So what is a Driver, and how does it help?
+As the flow suggests, the top-level modules cannot be integrated into the system until and unless bottom-level module testing is done and coupled.
+So the driver here helps in coupling the bottom-level and top-level modules and works as a medium or, in a technical term, as a call function.

 - Development of individual modules can be done while the integration testing bottom-up approach is being used, as the coupling and integration testing is done after the bottom level modules are tested first.

 - If some error exists/arises, it can be fixed at the same time and at the same level.
-The error identification and correction is much easier than other approaches.
+The error identification and correction are much easier than other approaches.

-- Time required for error identification and error correction is much less as compared with other approaches.
+- The time required for error identification and error correction is much less as compared with other approaches.

-- Time taken for the whole process is more, the process of testing does not finish till all the modules of both, the top and the bottom level are included and tested.
+- Time taken for the whole process is more; the process of testing does not finish till all the modules of both the top and the bottom levels are included and tested.

-- If the software system contains, more and more small, but complex modules, it may take more time for completion of the software testing process.
+- If the software system contains more and more small but complex modules, it may take more time for the completion of the software testing process.

 3. Top-Down Approach

 This approach goes exactly the opposite of the bottom-up approach.
-The top-level module/s are tested initially and then simultaneously other lower level modules are tested.
-The topmost modules are first tested individually like specialized unit testing is run for the topmost module and eventually other modules are taken into consideration and tested.
+The top-level module/s are tested initially, and then simultaneously, other lower-level modules are tested.
+The topmost modules are first tested individually like specialized unit testing is run for the topmost module, and eventually, other modules are taken into consideration and tested.
 The top-down approach requires a call function just like a bottom-up approach called Stubs.
-The stubs are shortcode logic statements which are used to accept inputs from the top level modules and eventually call bottom level modules for integration and testing.
+The stubs are shortcode logic statements that are used to accept inputs from the top-level modules and eventually call bottom-level modules for integration and testing.